-On April 13, 2001, the District of Columbia Metropolitan Police Department (MPD), filed an Arbitration Review Request (Request).
-MPD seeks review of an arbitration award (Award) which rescinded the termination imposed on a bargaining unit employee.
+On August 6, 2001, the District of Columbia Metropolitan Police Department (MPD), filed an Arbitration Review Request (Request).
+MPD seeks review of an arbitration award (Award) which rescinded a thirty day suspension that had been imposed on a bargaining unit employee.
 MPD contends that the: (1) Arbitrator was without authority to grant the Award; and (2) Award is contrary to law and public policy.
 The Fraternal Order of Police/Metropolitan Police Department Labor Committee (FOP) opposes the Request.